Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Activated charcoal, zeolite, chlorella (difficult to find heavy metal free) or bentonite clay to absorb die-off toxins.
 I use zeolite.

-SAMe, B12, B6, and methylated folate
+SAMe, B12, B6, and methylated folate.
+I just take a B complex.

 Consider DAO Enzymes